 In terms of size, both watches are an identical 35mm across but both appear larger on the wrist as they are all dial and no bezel.
 And what dials they are!
 The Grand Seiko First needs no introduction.
 Afterall, it was the basis for the spectacular 2017 limited edition SBGW252 in solid 18k gold.
 3180 dials were produced in a painted or a radially brushed finish, which given half a chance, age to a parchment-like beige.
-Almost all examples you will see for sale have some form of dial damage.
-Index markers are either solid gold, signified by the 8-pointed ‘Special Dial’ star found above the 6 o’clock marker, or merely gold plate, signified by a 6-pointed star.
+Many examples you will see for sale have some form of dial damage.
+Index markers are either solid gold, signified by the 8-pointed ‘Special Dial’ or ‘SD’ star found above the 6 o’clock marker, or merely gold plate, signified by a 6-pointed ‘Applied Dial’ or ‘AD’ star.

 One might expect to have to compromise a little when it comes to the Crown Special’s dial but nothing could be farther from the truth.
 In fact I would postulate that with the exception of the that gorgeous Grand Seiko logo and chronometer script, the gold Crown Special has the Grand Seiko equalled and possibly bettered.
 There is a warmth and glow to the Crown Special that I don’t often see from the white-dialed 3180 variant.
 The Crown Special’s color can patina from the original silver-white finish, through a golden beige to a dark caramel.
 Expect some level of dial damage on most examples unfortunately, as both watches are susceptible to oxidation spots below the top layer of varnish.

 I find the light yellow dial tones to be the most harmonious with the gold of the indexes and case.
-Add a dark brown crocodile strap as was fitted to both the Grand Seiko and Crown Special from the factory to give an extremely elegant vintage dress watch large enough and bold enough to mix with more contemporary watches.
+Add a dark brown crocodile strap as was fitted to both the Grand Seiko and Crown Special from the factory and you will have an extremely elegant vintage dress watch large enough and bold enough to mix with more contemporary watches.